xiaoronglv/xiaoronglv.github.io/_drafts/2019-Interview/Common Interview Questions.md

 Finally, I made a compromise with life.
 I choose medicine major.

-You have known the following story.
+you know the rest of the story.
 After graduated from SJTU, I became a product manager, learn to program by myself.

 ## 23. How do you deal with pressure or stressful situations?